You can’t run a successful startup on gut instinct alone.

 Here’s a handy template to help you get started:

-The short answer is this: yes.
+The short answer is: yes.
 Metrics are there to answer questions and warn you about potential problems before they become too expensive to fix.

 It might seem tedious to calculate your monthly active users at the beginning of every month.
 But if that number suddenly takes a sharp drop, you’ll spot a problem in real time rather than waiting until it impacts your income.